 Every Formula 1 race is unique.
-Different circuits have characteristics which makes them famous, whether they’re iconic tracks, or temporary street circuits.
+Different circuits have characteristics which makes them famous, whether theyโre iconic tracks, or temporary street circuits.

+Most Formula 1 races last around two hours dependant on the number of red flag incidents.
+However, a race cannot last more than three hours.
 Unlike some other motorsport series, Formula 1 races are run to a specific distance, rather than time or a set number of laps.
 This number of laps changes dependant on the length of the circuit, to ensure each race is roughly the same length of time.

-That’s why you may see one race that has 78 laps, and the next week it has 40 laps at a different circuit.
+Thatโs why you may see one race that has 78 laps, and the next week it has 40 laps at a different circuit.

 This also has an impact on fans in the grandstands at a race.
 You will want to know exactly how many loops of the circuit the cars will make, and how many times they will pass your view.

-Our handy guide lists the number of laps of Formula 1 races for the 2023 season, and answers any questions you might have about the length of F1 races.
+Our handy guide lists the number of laps of Formula 1 races for the 2025 season, and answers any questions you might have about the length of F1 races.

 Formula 1: Circuit lengths, race distances and number of laps